-This year, I thought I would simply compile a list of important resolutions for practically any parent intent on making proactive efforts in 2016 to advance the bilingual ability of their children.
+This year, I thought I would simply compile a list of important resolutions for practically any parent intent on making proactive efforts in 2016 (and beyond) to advance the bilingual ability of their children.
 At the same time, I’ll add my personal view of each one, as it pertains to my own experience.

 1. I will talk to my child as much as I can.